ezart/merle/README.md

 ## Quick Start

 Merle includes a library of [Things](things/) already built and tested.
-Let's pick a quintessential one for the Quickstart: a Raspberry Pi LED blinker.
+Let's pick a quintessential one for the Quickstart: a Raspberry Pi LED blinker[^1].
 Here's the hardware setup:

 ![raspi_blink](web/images/raspi_blink/led-gpio17-off-small.png)